unikraft/docs/content/en/community/hackathons/sessions/complex-applications/content/Work-Items_01.-SQLite-(Tutorial).md

 It is one of the most popular in the world and it differs from other SQL database engines because it is simple to administer, use, maintain, and test.
 Thanks to these features, SQLite is a fast, secure, and (most crucial) simple application.

-The SQLite application is built using an external library, [lib-sqlite](https://github.com/unikraft/lib-sqlite), that depends on two other libraries that are ported for Unikraft: [pthread-embedded](https://github.com/unikraft/lib-pthread-embedded) (a lightweight implementation of POSIX Threads) and [newlib](https://github.com/unikraft/lib-newlib) (a standard C library).
+The SQLite application is built using an external library, [lib-sqlite](https://github.com/unikraft/lib-sqlite), that depends on another library that is ported for Unikraft: [Musl](https://github.com/unikraft/lib-musl) (a standard C library).
 To successfully compile and run the SQLite application for the KVM platform on the x86-64 architecture, we follow the steps below.

 #### Setup